sehnis/206_Final/README.txt

 Name:		build_weather_directory()
 Purpose:	Gets weather information for the states.
 Arguments:	None.
-Return Type:	List of tuples of strings
-Return Info:	Tuples contain state abbreviation, fahrenheit temp, and celcius temp.
+Return Type:	Dictionary of state names and temperatures (F and C) Return Info:	The key is the full name of the state, and the temperatures are in a tuple.
 --------------------------------
 Name:		state_db()
 Purpose:	Commits state/weather data to 206_final_data.db